tatsu-lab/alpaca_eval/README.md

 time-consuming, expensive, and hard to replicate.
 AlpacaEval in an LLM-based automatic evaluation that is fast, cheap, replicable, and validated against 20K human annotations.
 It is particularly useful for model development.
-Although we improved over prior automatic evaluation pipelines, there are still fundamental [limitations](#limitations).
+Although we improved over prior automatic evaluation pipelines, there are still fundamental [limitations](#limitations) like the preference for longer outputs.
 AlpacaEval provides the following:

+- [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set. **Caution**: Automatic evaluator (e.g. GPT4) may be biased towards models that generate longer outputs and/or that were fine-tuned on the model underlying the evaluator (e.g. GPT4).
 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans (validated on 20K annotations).
 We evaluate a model by measuring the fraction of times an powerful LLM (e.g. GPT 4 or Claude or ChatGPT) prefers the outputs from that model over outputs from a reference model.
 Our evaluators enable caching and output randomization by default.
-- [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set.
 - [**Toolkit for building automatic evaluators**](#analysis): a simple interface for building advanced automatic evaluators (e.g. with caching, batching, or multi-annotators) and analyzing them (quality, price, speed, statistical power, bias, variance etc).